Holtið

 About Holtið

 Holtið features the MysterII esports club, active since spring 2019.
 Youth meet there with staff to play video games as a team.
 They've set up an impressive space that's entirely theirs and is our most popular club.
 Holtið also has a Friday sports club.
-K&F club lets kids decide activities.
+K&F Club is a kid-run club where children decide everything that happens.
 One winter focused on art, decorating Holtið with paintings and LGBT+ flags.
 Holtið also has its own council and youth council.

 Activities at Holtið